-Over time, your strings will pick up dirt from your fingers and from the room in which you store your guitar, and the dirt will deaden the stings, giving them a dull lifeless sound.
+Over time, your strings will pick up dirt from your fingers and from the room in which you store your guitar.
+That dirt will deaden the stings, giving them a dull lifeless sound.

-Leave your strings on long enough, and the sweat from your fingers will cause rust that will corrode your strings and soon they’ll randomly break when you’re playing.
+Leave your strings on long enough and the sweat from your fingers will cause rust which will corrode your strings until they “randomly” break when you’re playing.

 When or How Often Should I Restring My Les Paul?

-This really depends on how much you play.
+It really depends on how often you play.
 The rule of thumb is about every 100 hours, so if you’re only playing an hour or two a week, you can probably change them once a year.

 But if you’re playing an hour or even two hours a day?
 You probably want to restring your Les Paul every six weeks.

 That being said, if you have a gig coming up or you’re going into the studio to record some guitar, make sure you change your strings the day of.

-This is a bit like asking “what car should I drive”.
+This is a bit like asking, “What car should I drive?”
 We have a whole article on Epiphone Les Paul strings for you to check out, but if you just want to go with the same strings that are already on your guitar, you want Gibson Britewire strings in 10-46 gauge.
-Getting something different will depend on what you want to achieve, but Ernie Ball’s Slinky range covers most desires, whereas those looking for high performance, long lasting strings should look at D’addario NYXLs.
+Getting something different will depend on what you want to achieve, but Ernie Ball’s Slinky range covers most desires.
+Whereas those looking for high-performance, long-lasting strings should look at D’addario NYXLs.
+The best thing about guitar strings is that they’re typically inexpensive, so you might find that it’s best to try out a few of the best electric guitar strings on the market until you find something you love.

 Will I Poke Myself in the Eye?